 Looking east from Glorietta Bay Park in Coronado, the San Diego-Coronado Bay Bridge illuminates the night sky and reflects onto the calm waters of San Diego Bay.
 Photo taken 12/03/06.

-California 75 begins at its junction with Interstate 5 in San Diego.
+California 75 begins at Interstate 5 in San Diego.
 It starts as east-west Palm Avenue through southern San Diego (Otay-Nestor) and Imperial Beach, then turns due north to parallel the coastline along the Silver Strand Boulevard.
 Upon reaching Coronado, California 75 follows Orange Avenue, the major north-south roadway through that beach community.
 It passes by the famous Hotel Del Coronado, viewed as one of the top tourist attractions in the San Diego area.
 Once passing through downtown Coronado, California 75 turns east to cross the San Diego Bay via the Coronado Bay Bridge.
 The highway comes to its end at Interstate 5 in the Barrio Logan community of San Diego.

 Prior to 1976, what is now known as California 905 was an easterly extension of California 75.
 This section was renumbered as California 117 in 1976 and then renumbered again to California 905 in 1985 per legislative action.
 The route was likely split because no one would logically drive California 75 from Otay Mesa to Imperial Beach to Coronado to downtown San Diego.
 California 117 was renumbered as California 905 due to the planned conversion of that highway into a freeway with potential aspirations as the Interstate 905 corridor.

 - 1969.
 The Coronado Bay Bridge opens; this new span replaces the old Coronado Ferry and extends California 75 east to meet Interstate 5 (old U.S. 101) just southeast of downtown San Diego.